• Back to the Global website

 Overtime Compensation

-The daily working hours are not clearly defined in legislation however, the maximum weekly working hours (including overtime) are 48 hours averaged over a reference period of 17 weeks.
-There are some special exemptions allowing a 26-week reference period and the possibility of its extension to even one year where a collective or workforce agreement or an agreement between the worker and employer provides for this.
-Workers can also opt out of the maximum weekly hour limit of 48 hours.
-For employees that have normal working hours, overtime usually means any time worked beyond these hours.
-Employers do not have to pay workers a premium rate for overtime.
-However, employees’ average pay for the total hours worked must not fall below the National Minimum Wage.
 An employee’s employment contract will usually include details of any overtime pay rates and how they are worked out.
 Employees only have to work overtime if their contract says so.
 Even if it does, by law, they cannot usually be forced to work more than an average of 48 hours per week.
 An employee can agree to work longer - but this agreement must be in writing and signed by them.
-Since the overtime rate has not been defined in the legislation, an employment contract must have information whether overtime is compulsory or voluntary, rates of overtime pay, when overtime is payable, etc. Overtimes rates are agreed on an industry wide basis or between worker and employer.
-There is no minimum statutory level and overtime pay rates vary from business to business.
+Since the overtime rate has not been defined in the legislation, an employment contract must have information on whether overtime is compulsory or voluntary, the rates of overtime pay, when overtime is payable, etc. Overtime rates are agreed on an industry-wide basis or between worker and employer.
+There is no minimum statutory level, and overtime pay rates vary from business to business.

-Source: §234 of Employment Rights Act (ERA), 1996; Regulation 4 of the Working Time Regulations 1998; www.gov.uk/overtime-your-rights
+Source: §234 of the Employment Rights Act (ERA), 1996; Regulation 4 of the Working Time Regulations 1998; Reg 7 of the Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023, No. 1426; §27B of the Employment Rights Act 2025 www.gov.uk/overtime-your-rights

 Night Work Compensation

-Night is defined as the period, which is not less than 07 hours and includes the period between midnight and 05:00 in the morning.
+Night is defined as a period which is not less than 07 hours and includes the period between midnight and 05:00 in the morning.
 The precise night period can be determined in a collective or individual agreement.
 However, in the absence of such an agreement, this period will be from 11:00 p.m. to 06:00 a.m.
-A worker is considered a night worker if he/she works at least 3 hours of his/her daily working time during the night or some others hours, as determined under a collective agreement, if he/she works these hours on majority of days on which he/she works.
+A worker is considered a night worker if he/she works at least 3 hours of his/her daily working time during the night or some other hours, as determined under a collective agreement, if he/she works these hours on the majority of days on which he/she works.
 Employers must make sure that workers do not work more than an average of 8 hours in a 24-hour period.
 Workers cannot opt out of this working limit.
 Employers must keep records of night workers’ working hours to prove they are not exceeding night working limits.
 Employers must keep the records for at least 2 years.
 Before someone starts working at night, they must be offered a free health assessment.
-There are no premium rates found in UK legislature for night work.
+There are no premium rates found in the UK legislature for night work.

 Source: §www.gov.uk/night-working-hours/hours-and-limits